Eugene-Chan2021Fall/Project-FlashCard/Specification.md

 ##Primary Sequence

-1- Use online converter to convert markdown file to pdf flash cards 2- Flash cards saved in the System and ready to use
+1. Use online converter to convert markdown file to pdf flash cards
+2. Flash cards saved in the System and ready to use

 ##Primary Postconditions

 System update Flash cards ready to use

-## Alternate Sequences
+\##Alternate Sequences

 Error converting to pdf Flash cards